JiriSvacek/Tic-tac-toe/README.md

 # Tic-tac-toe
 ## Description
 Classic Tic-tac-toe app on Android from version 28.
-Implemented feature to adjust size of field and also customizable number of symbol in row for winning condition.
+Implemented feature to adjust size of field and also customizable number of symbol in row for win.

 <img src="pic/start.png" alt="Start up menu" width="300" height="600px"/>